If you’ve been thinking about doing a real estate course in Australia, don’t wait any longer.

 There are three things to remember when writing your resume.
 Keep it concise, relevant and interesting.
 No fluff words (for example: very, really, might) or long sentences.
 Keep it on target and make it interesting reading.

 How do you make a resume interesting?
-You pitch it to the reader, and this means tailoring it to the job you’re applying for.
+You pitch it to the reader, tailoring it to the job you’re applying for.
 If you do this well, you’ll win the recruiter over as they read how well-matched your skills and knowledge are to the job they’re advertising.

 Make sure your writing is confident and strong.
 Instead of ‘I would suggest …’ write ‘I suggest …’ and instead of ‘I hurriedly finished …’ write ‘I finished’.